Verify your customers' online card payments with the new authentication standard.

 Regardless of the delay in enforcement, we recommend that you start supporting 3DS 2.0 as soon as possible to avoid any potential issues, particularly where issuers may decline transactions submitted without SCA.

 SCA applies to “customer-initiated” payments – so, most online card payments and bank transfers.
 However, specific low-risk payments fall outside its scope or are exempt.

 Payments of a fixed or variable amount originating from the merchant, where the payment is made with a saved card, such as direct debits, recurring payments and subscriptions, are out of scope.
 However, this must be agreed between merchant and a cardholder and addressed through T&Cs.

 As of 14 September 2019, you need to strongly authenticate the customer's card when you save it or when you take the first payment.
 However, we expect that banks will not start enforcing this until 31 December 2020.
 See above for more details on the enforcement timeline.

-Mail order payments and phone sales fall outside the scope of SCA.
+Mail order and telephone order (MOTO) payments fall outside the scope of SCA.

 Possible scenarios of one leg out (OLO) payments which are considered as out of scope for SCA:

 If there is an SCA exemption that may be applicable to a payment, the relevant exemption may be requested in either the authentication or payment authorization.
 The customer's bank will then assess the risk of the payment and decide whether to accept the exemption or request strong customer authentication if they still think it is necessary.